Accessib-lol-Team/Accessib.lol/README.md

 -   When you have Overwolf installed click through Settings -> About -> Development options.
 -   In the new packages window select "Load unpacked extensions..." and find the dist folder you downloaded before.
 -   Finally click "launch" and the app should open!
--   If you create and account on accessib.lol and launch a game of League of Legends, you will be able to see your pronouns and anyone else that has used Accessib.lol in the past!
+-   If you create and account on Accessib.lol and launch a game of League of Legends, you will be able to see your pronouns and anyone else that has used Accessib.lol in the past!

 ## Challenges we ran into